Beating Goliath Episode 1: A Moment that Changed my Life

 Director of Public Relations

-Marcie Mangan joined Salvi, Schostok & Pritchard in 2016.
+Marcie Mangan joined Salvi, Schostok & Pritchard P.C. in 2016.
 As the firm’s Director of Public Relations, she focuses her duties on identifying unique media opportunities, planning and executing press conferences, and writing press releases on significant cases.